-Maybe you want to have another Identity Source to fall back on in case Active Directory or Google Apps fails, or maybe you want to switch entirely to Clearlogin Directory (CLD) as your primary Identity Source.
+Maybe you want to have another Identity Source to fall back on in case Active Directory or G Suite fails, or maybe you want to switch entirely to Clearlogin Directory (CLD) as your primary Identity Source.

 Whatever your reason may be, importing a user base is super easy thanks to CLD's support for uploading Comma-Separated Value (CSV) files.

 To start, log into https://admin.clearlogin.com and then do the following:

 - Click on Clearlogin Directory from the navigation bar.

 - Select your CLD if you have more than one.
 For demonstration purposes, I will be going with "My Clearlogin Directory".

 - You will be brought to the People Manager screen.

 From here, click on the blue button that says Upload CSV.